GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 Do it.
 This grants the script permission to create a PR for you on Github.

-Ask a teammate to review the and approve the PR.
+Ask a teammate to review and approve the PR.

 ### Build the release binary with Rapid (CLI)